REACH 2.0 Near Peer Applications Extended to February 4th

 The Scholar Experience

 The Scholar Program is for medical students, residents, and fellows passionate about becoming leaders in the field of Addiction Medicine or Psychiatry.
-Over one year, Scholars receive guidance from both senior and Near Peer mentors, engage in hands-on training, and connect with a network of peers—building skills, confidence, and pathways to leadership
+Over one year, Scholars gain mentorship from both senior and Near Peer mentors, hand-on training, and a network of peers—building skills, confidence, and pathways to leadership.

 The Near Peer Experience